 Expand/Reduce series view¶

 A large portion of the application’s window is used up by the controls needed to help users compose a custom view of the data efficiently; the source pane, chart properties panel and detailed series table list.

 All this real-estate, however, becomes wasted once the view is set up and all you want is to navigate it or present it to an audience.

-You can switch between “edit” and “presentation” modes at any time, by pressing the “board/pencil” icon on the
+You can switch between an expanded and reduce view of the series visualization area at any time, by pressing the icon on the

 navigation bar, or by pressing

-While you cannot add new series to charts when in “presentation” mode, all the navigation features (time range picker, zoom, navigation history) are still available.
+While you cannot add new series when the view is expanded, all the navigation features (time range picker, zoom, navigation history) are still available.